 Neither commercial nor industrial services make up a large portion of the service connections as a total of 42 commercial, industrial accounts make up five percent of all service connections.
 Typical commercial accounts are restaurants, medical clinics, small office services to accommodate the citizens.
 Multiple schools are also served by the City of Brownsville.

-Fable 1-8: Water Use Characteristics

-Consumption
+Classification Consumption

 Gallons per day # Connections % of total gallons

-312K 722 98
+Residential 312K 722 98

-4К 43 1.2
+ommercial / Industrial 4К 43 1.2

-1K NA >1
+Operations 1К NA >1

-317K 765 99+
+Totals 317K 765 99+

-Gallons per day 312K 4K 1K 317K Gallons per day # Connections 312K 722 4K 43 1K NA 317K 765